 Dr. Brian Symon, M.D., MBBS, FRACGP, Infant Sleep and Nutrition Expert

-Dr. Symon’s major medical interest is the care of sleep, feeding, and behavioral problems in young children – parents come to his clinic to resolve sleep problems in their babies, as well as pregnant mothers who wish to to learn strategies to avoid future sleep disturbances.
+Dr. Symon’s major medical interest is the care of sleep, feeding, and behavioral problems in young children – parents come to his clinic to resolve sleep problems in their babies, as well as pregnant mothers who wish to learn strategies to avoid future sleep disturbances.

 He supports the Fed is Best campaign because he believes that the health and well-being of babies and their mothers are far more important than meeting strict exclusive breastfeeding goals, and making sure babies are well-fed is central to that goal.

 He has published both in Australia and internationally in the field of infant sleep.
 His book “Your Baby Manual” and his website www.thebabysleepdoctor.com.au provide support for families with young children.
+He is also available to provide support to parents through Skype.

 Special Skills: Resolving problems of sleep behavior and eating in infants